What is a Fiduciary Advisor and is the Best Advisor to Work with a Fiduciary Advisor?

 A major benefit of working with fiduciaries is that they always look out for the client’s best interests and disclose any conflicts that may negatively affect the client (which relates to duty of loyalty).
 This can have a profound impact on the decisions you and your financial advisor make in collaboration and what they might have you do to preserve or grow your wealth.

 Fiduciary advisors are legally bound to not use a client’s assets for their own benefit.
 This relationship and standard of care serves to prevent situations where there are conflicts of interest.
-For example, a financial planner may encourage you to use certain investments because they could have a stake in them.
+For example, a financial planner may encourage you to use certain investments because he or she could have a stake in them.
 Advisors may favor certain products because they can benefit from them.
-Fiduciary advisors have a duty to explain why they are making a decision and what you could gain from it.
+Fiduciary advisors have a duty to explain why they are making a decision and what you could gain or lose from it.

 The term fiduciary is still not widely known and understood.
 One of the most important questions you can ask a financial advisor is, “Are you affiliated with a broker/dealer?”
 If they are, then they are not a true fiduciary because they are in a position to receive benefits, commissions, and kickbacks for selling you a certain product.
 True fiduciaries typically work for Registered Investment Advisory firms (RIA) in accordance with the Securities and Exchange Commission’s Investment Advisors Act of 1940.
 Some financial advisors work for a firm that is both an RIA firm and a broker/dealer firm.
 They may claim to be a fiduciary because they work for an RIA, but this does not mean that they act as a fiduciary 100% of the time.